-Rose may have revealed why she hid her part in writing the Little House books.
-"Have to finish my mother's goddam juvenile,' she wrote in her diary on May 10, 1936.
+Rose may have revealed her attitude toward writing the Little House books.
+“Have to finish my mother’s goddam juvenile,’ she wrote in her diary on May 10, 1936.

 While working on the first few of her mother’s books, she hated living in Missouri and felt stifled on her parents’ farm.
 But she rebuilt her writing career, enough to buy a farmhouse in Danbury, Conn., in 1938.
 There she could be near the New York literary scene, and she lived there for 25 years.

 Rose Wilder Lane had ambitions other than writing (or editing) children’s literature.
 She went on to found the American Libertarian Party.
 She continued to express her views on individualism in books and columns for The Pittsburgh Courier, an African-American newspaper.

 In 1965, Rose Wilder Lane reported on the Vietnam War for Women’s Day magazine at the age of 78.

 Rose Wilder Lane died in her sleep at age 81, on October 30, 1968, just as she was about to embark on a trip around the world.

 This story was updated in 2022.
 Image of Rose Wilder Lane highway marker By Winkelvi – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=70242639.